argoproj/argo-events/docs/concepts/event_source.md

 # Event Source

-Event Sources are the configuration store for gateways.
-The configuration stored in an Event Source is used by a gateway to consume events from external entities like AWS SNS, SQS, GCP PubSub, Webhooks etc.
+An `EventSource` defines the configurations required to consume events from external sources  like AWS SNS, SQS, GCP PubSub, Webhooks, etc. It further transforms the events into the [cloudevents](https://github.com/cloudevents/spec) and dispatches them over to the eventbus.

-Currently supported event sources -
+Available event-sources:

 1. AMQP
 1. AWS SNS